grantleehoffman/BGDeploy/README.md

 Example
 -------
-Switch the A record alias of Arecord.domain.com from "foo-elb" endpoint address to the updated endpoint address of "bar-elb".
+Switch the A record alias of Arecord.domain.com from the "foo-elb" ELB to the updated endpoint address of the "bar-elb" ELB.

 	bgswitch -r us-west-1 -z domain.com -n Arecord.domain.com -e foo-elb -u bar-elb